Actor Gene Wilder, star of Mel Brooks movies, dies at 83

 Before starring in "The Producers," he had a small role as the hostage of gangsters in the 1967 classic "Bonnie and Clyde."
 He peaked in the mid-1970s with the twin Brooks hits "Blazing Saddles" and "Young Frankenstein."

-After Radner died of ovarian cancer in 1989, Wilder spent much of his time after promoting cancer research.
-He opened a support facility for cancer patients called "Gilda's Place."
+After Radner died of ovarian cancer in 1989, Wilder spent much of his time after promoting cancer research and opened a support facility for cancer patients.
 In 1991, he testified before Congress about the need for increased testing for cancer.

+That same year, he appeared in his final film role: "Another You" with Pryor.

+Wilder worked mostly in television in recent years, including appearances on "Will & Grace" — including one that earned him an Emmy Award for outstanding guest actor — and a starring role in the short-lived sitcom "Something Wilder."
+In 2015, he was among the voices in the animated "The Yo Gabba Gabba!
+Movie 2."

+As for why he stopped appearing on the big screen, Wilder said in 2013 he was turned off by the noise and foul language in modern movies.

+"I didn't want to do the kind of junk I was seeing," he said in an interview.
+"I didn't want to do 3D for instance.
+I didn't want to do ones where there's just bombing and loud and swearing, so much swearing... can't they just stop and talk instead of swearing?"

-Wilder is survived by his wife, Karen, whom he married in 1991.
+Wilder is survived by his wife, Karen, whom he married in 1991, and his daughter from a previous marriage, Katherine, from whom he was estranged.

 Comments

-Note: This story has been corrected to show that Gene Wilder was born in 1933, not 1935.
-Also Gilda Radner and Wilder co-starred in "The Woman in Red," not "The Lady in Red."